It will be the first official day of autumn on Tuesday 22 September. It's known as the autumn equinox.

 That's because the position of the Sun in relation to the Earth affects the length of days and nights.

-This year, the autumn equinox takes place on 23 September.
+In 2020, the autumn equinox takes place on 22 September.

 An equinox happens when the amount of daytime is pretty much equal to the amount of night-time.